AvailLang/Avail/avail-plugin/README.md

 }

 avail {
+    useStdAvailLib {
+      // The name of the root for the standard library actually defaults to
+      // "avail", so it is not necessary to include this line. name = "avail"

-    // Indicates whether the Avail Standard Library, `avail-stdlib` should
+      // The base name the `avail-stdlib` jar file that should be named
-    // be imported into the roots directory.
-Defaults to `true`. useAvailStdLib = true
+      // without the `.jar` extension.
+This will be used to construct the
+      // [AvailRoot.uri].
+Not setting this will default jar name to be the
+      // jar as it is retrieved from maven:
+      //    `avail-stdlib-<AVAIL BUILD VERSION>.jar
+      jarLibBaseName = "avail-stdlib"
+    }

     // Specify the roots directory where the roots should be located.
 This will
     // default to `"$projectDir/.avail/roots"` if not specified.